jitsi/docker-jitsi-meet/README.md

 ## Configuration

-The following variables can be set in the ``.env`` file to customize the installation:

-* ``CONFIG=/opt/jitsi-meet-cfg`` - Volume where the configuration of all the containers will be stored.
-* ``DOCKER_HOST_ADDRESS=192.168.1.1`` - IP address of the host running Docker.
-See the "Running on a LAN environment" section for more details.
-* ``TZ=Europe/Amsterdam`` - System time zone.
-* ``XMPP_DOMAIN=meet.jitsi`` - Domain for the XMPP server.
-The default works fine, since the server is only accessible via the internal container network.
-* ``JVB_COMPONENT_SECRET=s3cr3t`` - Password used by the Jitsi Videobridge when connecting to the XMPP server as a component.
-* ``JVB_STUN_SERVERS=stun.l.google.com:19302,stun1.l.google.com:19302,stun2.l.google.com:19302`` - STUN
-  servers used to harvest the public IP address.
-* ``JICOFO_COMPONENT_SECRET=s3cr37`` - Password used by Jicodo when connecting to the XMPP server as a component.
-* ``JICOFO_AUTH_USER=focus`` - Username used by Jocofo when connecting to the XMPP server as a client.
-* ``JICOFO_AUTH_PASSWORD=passw0rd`` - Password used by Jicofo when connecting to the XMPP server as a client.
+The configuration is performed via environment variables contained in a ``.env`` file.
+You can copy the provided ``env.example`` file as a reference, which contains documentation for all options.

 ### Running on a LAN environment

-If running in a LAN environment (as well as on the public Internet, via NAT-es ports) is a requirement, the ``DOCKER_HOST_ADDRESS`` should be set.
+If running in a LAN environment (as well as on the public Internet, via NAT) is a requirement, the ``DOCKER_HOST_ADDRESS`` should be set.
 This way, the Videobridge will advertise the IP address of the host running Docker instead of the internal IP address that Docker assigned it, thus making [ICE] succeed.